 Dr. Eli’s major point is that Jesus saw the Samaritan community as part of the “lost” tribes of the Northern Kingdom, or of Greater Israel.
 And Jesus had come as King and Messiah for all Israel.

-I read a book back in seminary (the title escapes me) which showed how clearly John used the Greek tragedy-drama format in the story of the man born blind (John 9).
-I found two more recent resources that focus on the Greek dramatic elements in the structure of the Gospel.
+I read a book back in seminary which showed how clearly John used the Greek tragedy-drama format in the story of the man born blind (John 9).
+(History and Theology in the Fourth Gospel by J. Louis Martyn) I found two more recent resources that focus on the Greek dramatic elements in the structure of the Gospel.

 My argument basically is as follows: